Surviving Perimenopause Hell

 - Hair and skin are obvious

-- Urinary and vaginal track (come from the same tissue originally) are partial obvious in their results (incontinence, dryness, etc)
+- Urinary and vaginal tract are partially obvious in their results (incontinence, dryness, etc)

 - What about nerves, heart, bones, muscles, etc!!